Skip to Main Content

 University 100: Overview

-(Exact same info is located in 2022/2023 U100 Instructor Manual)
+(Exact same info is located in 2025/2026 U100 Instructor Manual)

-Presentation length: Two 75 minute sessions.
+Presentation length: Two 75-minute sessions

-Scheduling & contact information: Fill out the following U100 Library Instruction Request Form to request the library sessions.
-The earlier you fill out the request, the more likely it is you will get your preferred date.
-Jamie Johnson (Research & Instruction Librarian) will confirm instruction dates and librarian teaching the sessions after you complete the form.
-Please keep in mind that students should have completed the U100 Student Library Module prior to the first library session and should be working on their Information Competence Assignment by the second session.
+Fill out the following U100 Library Instruction Request Form to request the library sessions.
+The earlier you submit your request, the more likely it is you will get your preferred date.
+Jamie Johnson (Research & Instruction Librarian) will confirm instruction dates, location, and librarian teaching the sessions after you complete the form.

 Description & format of session(s):